ABRM2002/FUTURE_CS_01/README.md

 ---

-## Summary of Nmap Commands for Juice Shop on Port 3000 :-
+## Summary of Nmap Commands for Juice Shop on Port localhost 3000 :-

 - **Basic Nmap scan on port 3000:**